 Purchase of residential property, 1 year before the transfer of residential property or 2 years after the transfer of residential property or construct 3 years after the date of transfer of residential property.

-This was the same, so where’s the amendment, you may not notice that, but earlier, the exemption will be given to assessee when he invested on 1 residential property in India within the specified time which has been increased from 1 to 2 residential property.
+This was the same, so where’s the amendment, you may not notice that, but earlier, the exemption will be given to the assessee when he invested on 1 residential property in India within the specified time which has been increased from 1 to 2 residential property.
 The amendment is not finished yet.
-Assessee can claim the exemption from 2 residential property only when the gain from the sale of capital assets being residential property shall not exceed Rs.2 Crore.
-In other words, if long term capital asset (being a residential house property) is transferred by an individual (or HUF) and the amount of long-term capital gain (after indexation) exceeds Rs.
+Assessee can claim the exemption from 2 residential properties only when the gain from the sale of capital assets being residential property shall not exceed Rs.2 Crore.
+In other words, if a long term capital asset (being a residential house property) is transferred by an individual (or HUF) and the amount of long-term capital gain (after indexation) exceeds Rs.
 2 crores, the assessee cannot claim the benefit of investment in construction purchase of two residential house properties.

 The aforesaid option can be exercised only once in a lifetime.
 In other words, if an assessee exercises the aforesaid option (of investment in two residential house properties) for the assessment year 2020-21 he shall not be subsequently entitled to exercise the same option for the assessment year 2021-22 (or any subsequent assessment year).
 However, in the future, he can continue to claim section 54 exemption by investing in the purchase/construction of one residential house property.

 5. Notional Rent On Second Self-Occupied Property Exempt From Tax